Art

 Impact

 Children evidence an increased ability to express the steps necessary to produce successful outcomes, demonstrating the impact of regularly generated and discussed success criteria and the retention of learning.
 A love of the subject is evidenced through pupil voice surveys and discussions with pupils, showing the impact of a rich curriculum passionately taught.
-A high level of achievement is monitored through individual assessment of each child for the foci of the curriculum and is collected in feedback from external sources, such as visitors to the school and through inter-school events.
+A high level of achievement is monitored through individual assessment of each child for the foci of the curriculum and is collected in feedback from external sources, such as visitors to the school, through inter-school events and a Platinum Artsmark Award from the Art Council of England.
 Children are increasingly confident in their art abilities and readiness to try new things.
 They will have participated in high-quality visits and events to further increase the impact of art and will have experienced opportunities for self-expression and analysis, deepening their personal development.
 Pupils will have an increased understanding of famous artists and artworks from various genres, places and time-zones, widening their cultural capital.
 Children will have been inspired to pursue further learning and experimentation of their own choice at home and through reading within school.
-They will be well prepared for transition to the next stage of learning.
+Through cascaded training from partnership with local Secondary Schools, students will be well prepared for transition to the next stage of learning.

 Files to Download